 Faculty of Arts, Business, Law and Economics

 Carmel Pascale is a PhD candidate in the Department of History.
 She completed her BA Hons (1st Class) in History in 2014.

-My research interests are Australian history, commemorative events, nationalism, settler colonialism, imperialism, and Britishness.
+My research interests include commemoration, Australian nationalism, colonial nationalism, settler colonialism, Federation, and imperialism.

 2015-2018 Australian Postgraduate Award/Research Training Program, Australian Government